-Imaging of the heart differs from imaging of other organs in that the constant cardiac motion causes blurring and other artifacts along the phaseencoding direction on MR images acquired with long scan times.
-With state-of-the-art equipment, though, the scan time for acquisition of a single slice can be reduced to such an extent that cardiac motion can be monitored on a series of images in near-real time without degradation of image quality by artifacts caused by respiratory or cardiac motion.
+Imaging of the heart differs from imaging of other organs in that the constant cardiac motion causes blurring and other artifacts along the phase-encoding direction on MR images acquired with long scan times.
+With state-of-the-art equipment, though, the scan time for acquisition of a single slice can be reduced to such an extent that cardiac motion can be monitored on a series of images acquired in near-real time without detrimental degradation of image quality by artifacts caused by respiratory or cardiac motion.
 Most artifacts can be effectively eliminated when the scan time is less than 50 msec during systole and less than 200 msec during diastole.

-Real-time cardiac imaging is mainly performed to rapidly localize the heart and long- and short-axis views for subsequent data acquisition.
+So far, real-time cardiac imaging has mainly been performed to rapidly localize the heart and long- and short-axis views for subsequent data acquisition.

-To improve the spatial or temporal resolution of "real-time" cardiac imaging, an image is obtained over several heartbeats (so-called segmented acquisition).
-This is possible because cardiac motion is periodic under normal conditions and the myocardium will be in the same place at specific time points within different cycles.
-To ensure that all data for an image is sampled during the same phase of the cardiac cycle, segmented imaging must be tailored to the individual patient's heart rate.
+To improve the spatial or temporal resolution of "real-time" cardiac imaging, the data acquisition for an image needs to be distributed over several heartbeats (so-called segmented acquisition).
+This is possible because cardiac motion is periodic under normal conditions and the myocardium will be at identical locations at identical phases of different cardiac cycles.
+To ensure that all data for an image is sampled during the same phase of the cardiac cycle, segmented data acquisition must be synchronized with the individual patient's heart rate.
 To this end, an electrocardiogram (ECG) is recorded and the data is used by the scanner software to identify the R wave in each cardiac cycle.
 The ECG data can be used in two ways, either to trigger MR acquisition to a specific phase of the cardiac cycle (cardiac triggering, prospective cardiac gating) or to retrospectively assign continuously acquired data to the corresponding cardiac phases (retrospective cardiac gating).

-The scan time per cardiac cycle is shorter when an image is acquired over several cycles, resulting in an improved temporal resolution of cardiac motion.
-However, the overall scan time per image is longer and effects resulting from respiratory motion between scans become stronger.
+The scan time per cardiac cycle is shorter when an image acquisition is distributed over several cycles, which allows visualization of cardiac motion with improved temporal resolution.
+However, the overall scan time per image is longer and artifacts introduced by respiratory motion become more severe.

-These limitations can be overcome by breath-held imaging.
-For instance, with a repetition time (TR) of 3.5 msec and collection of only one phaseencoding step per R-R interval, 14 phase-encoding steps can be sampled in 50 msec.
-If we want to generate an image with a resolution of 224 pixels in the phase-encoding direction, the acquisition will have to be segmented to 224/14 = 16 heart beats.
+One possible solution is breath-held imaging.
+For instance, with a repetition time (TR) of 3.5 msec and collection of only one phase-encoding step per TR, 14 phase-encoding steps can be sampled in 50 msec.
+If we want to generate an image with a resolution of 224 pixels in the phase-encoding direction, the acquisition will have to be distributed over 224/14=16 heart beats.
 However, patients with heart disease may find it difficult to hold their breath for 16 heart beats.

 Since respiratory motion is also periodic, data acquisition cannot only be distributed over several cardiac cycles but also over several breaths.
-This is accomplished by monitoring the patient's breathing rhythm: A short 1D scan is alternated with image data acquisition for localizing the boundary between the diaphragm and the lung along the body's longitudinal axis.
-In this way, the image data can be - prospectively or retrospectively - assigned to the different phases of the respiratory cycle (navigator technique).
+This is accomplished by monitoring the patient's breathing rhythm: a short 1D scan is alternated with image data acquisition for localizing the boundary between the diaphragm and the lung along the body's longitudinal axis.
+In this way, the image data can be - prospectively or retrospectively - associated with the different phases of the respiratory cycle (navigator technique).
 Using the navigator technique, scanning is not limited to the duration of a breath-hold but can be performed with the patient breathing freely.
-Navigator techniques are limited by rather inefficient acquisition and long scan times.
-Moreover, they provide the best results in healthy subjects with a fairly regular heart rate and breathing pattern.
+However, navigator techniques tend to be limited by inefficient data acquisition and long scan times.
+Moreover, they tend to provide the best results in healthy subjects with a fairly regular heart rate and breathing pattern.